-A day trip to the Oulanka national park is a fantastic bucket list item for your Finland holiday!
+A day trip in the Oulanka national park is a fantastic bucket list item for your Finland visit!
 Luckily, this is no secret to many foreign visitors.

-Getting out of our car in the parking lot of Oulanka national park makes a blogger like me smile happily.
-First I spot a French family adjusting their gear and in few minutes an American couple parks next to us.
+Getting out of our car in the parking lot makes a blogger like me smile happily.
+First, I spot a French family adjusting their gear and in a few minutes an American couple parks next to us.
 I love the international flair!

 Table of Contents